Skip to content

 This work inspired prints that express authenticity and power, represented in scarves that are true visual statements.

-3. Setting Sun (1929)
+3. Sunset (1929)

 4. Carnival in Madureira (1924)